openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

           with a touch-friendly shell, a bunch of apps that can be used.
-Boot performance is a bit on the slow side right now (but improving, there are some changes to the boot process planned), runtime performance is pretty good already, as you can see in the videos that we™ve posted already.
+Boot performance is a bit on the slow side right now (but improving, there are some changes to the boot process planned), runtime performance is pretty good already, as you can see in the videos that weâ€™ve posted already.
 At open-slx we are working on refining the image in terms of preconfiguration, performance and so on.
-We™re also quite close to making the image installable, so you can easily install it once (as dualboot on your device, if you wish) and then keep tracking Plasma Active development just by updating your packages regularly.
+Weâ€™re also quite close to making the image installable, so you can easily install it once (as dualboot on your device, if you wish) and then keep tracking Plasma Active development just by updating your packages regularly.

 During the Meego conference in San Francisco, basysKom demoed parts of Plasma Active
           and the Contour shell.
-A video has been recorded which gives a good idea of which direction we™re going: [http://www.youtube.com/watch?v=i3abBR1qLn0](http://www.youtube.com/watch?v=i3abBR1qLn0)
+A video has been recorded which gives a good idea of which direction weâ€™re going: [http://www.youtube.com/watch?v=i3abBR1qLn0](http://www.youtube.com/watch?v=i3abBR1qLn0)

-On the software side, we™re working on a bunch of different things
+On the software side, weâ€™re working on a bunch of different things

-  * **Resource visualization**: As we™re using Nepomuk as the underlying data structure, we™ve implemented data-driven widgets that represent Things in the Nepomuk store.
+  * **Resource visualization**: As weâ€™re using Nepomuk as the underlying data structure, weâ€™ve implemented data-driven widgets that represent â€œThingsâ€ in the Nepomuk store.
 These can be local files, online resources, but also abstract things like tags, for example.
-These Resource delegates as we call them form basic building blocks of your assets in Plasma Active.
+These â€œResource delegatesâ€ as we call them form basic building blocks of your assets in Plasma Active.

-  * **Web-browser and web-integration**: As The Web is one of the most important use-cases for Plasma Active, we™re spending quite some time now on making this work really well.
+  * **Web-browser and web-integration**: As â€œThe Webâ€ is one of the most important use-cases for Plasma Active, weâ€™re spending quite some time now on making this work really well.
 After shopping around, we decided that our best bet on the web-browser would be a touch-friendly version of Rekonq, using QML.
-We™ve already made some progress towards that direction, but we™re not there yet.
+Weâ€™ve already made some progress towards that direction, but weâ€™re not there yet.

   * **Share-Like-Connect**: Share-Like-Connect will bring ubiquitous (just *had* to use this word once ;)) social networking and sharing to Plasma Active.
-I™ll not go into details here since this topic is way too awesome, so we™ll dedicate a separate post to it.
+Iâ€™ll not go into details here since this topic is way too awesome, so weâ€™ll dedicate a separate post to it.

 From my personal point of view as a user, I must say that Plasma Active is becoming a
           rock star.
-It™s already quite usable for surfing the web, reading news or email.
-It is not stable software yet, more comparable to an Alpha state (there are quite some bugs left to be squished, and it™s not feature complete).
+Itâ€™s already quite usable for surfing the web, reading news or email.
+It is not stable software yet, more comparable to an Alpha state (there are quite some bugs left to be squished, and itâ€™s not feature complete).
 Our progress is very noticeable, however, which is promising for our first targeted released end of September.

-**More info¦**
+**More infoâ€¦**

-If you™d like to know more about Plasma Active, or follow its development, the
+If youâ€™d like to know more about Plasma Active, or follow its development, the
           following resources are interesting:

   * [Plasma Active](http://community.kde.org/Plasma/Active) on the